Does Life Insurance Cover Suicide?

 Two years

 Allows insurers to look for misrepresentations during the application process to avoid fraud.
-For instance, if a person had a history of depression but purposefully concealed this, they can deny or reduce the death benefit.
+If a person had a history of depression but purposefully concealed this, they can deny or reduce the death benefit.

 INSURANCE INVESTIGATIONS

 To confirm the cause of death, insurers can ask for a death certificate.
 If a cause of death is deemed inconclusive or questionable, they can ask surviving family members or beneficiaries for additional documents.
-These include, but are not limited to:
+These include, but aren't limited to:

 • An autopsy report